 It is based on a diversified range of funding instruments, encompassing a research premium, tax advantages and direct funding granted by three institutions:

 - Whoever carries out research in Austria pays lower taxes: this applies to all companies in Austria.
-Companies are entitled to claim a 12 percent research premium paid in cash on in-house research expenditures as well as contract research.
+Companies are entitled to claim a 12 percent research premium (from 2018 on even 14%) paid in cash on in-house research expenditures as well as contract research.

 - The Christian Doppler Research Association sets up public sector-financed research units at Austrian universities for a fixed period of time.
 Scientific researchers work together with corporate partners to find a solution to their research questions.
 At present (2016), 73 Christian Doppler laboratories are in operation.